 This is a one semester course.
 This course has a laboratory component which emphasizes the principles of the lecture.
 The lecture will deal with scientific theory, chemistry, the cell, energy, genetics, principles of evolution, and basic anatomy and physiology.
-4 credit hours.
-Prerequisite: SCI1050 or department approval.
-Ohio Transfer Module (OTM) Course [TMNS].
+4 Cr Hrs.
+Prerequisite(s): SCI1050 or Department Approval; Ohio Transfer Module (OTM) Course [TMNS].